Apply Now arrow

 What the Statement of Cash Flows tells users about the business

-In addition to being a valuable tool for business owners, there are many external users that may request a copy of your business’s statement of cash flow.
-Those users may include:
+In addition to being a valuable tool for business owners, certain external users may request a copy of your business’s statement of cash flow.
+These may include:

-• Lenders – banks and online lenders may request a cash flow statement during the loan application process for business financing options, like a term loan or business line of credit
+• Lenders — Banks and online lenders may request a cash flow statement during the loan application process for business financing options, like a term loan or small business line of credit.

-• Investors – businesses that receive contributions from investors, either in exchange for a percentage of equity or another repayment arrangement, may request a statement of cash flows
+• Investors — Businesses that receive contributions from investors, either in exchange for a percentage of shareholder equity or another repayment arrangement, may request a statement of cash flows.

 Reading the statement of cash flows